Factom-Asset-Tokens/fat-js/docs/CLIBuilder.md

 <a name="CLIBuilder+protocol"></a>

 ### cliBuilder.protocol([protocol]) ⇒ [<code>CLIBuilder</code>](#CLIBuilder)
-Which transport protocol to use to contact fatd
+Which transport protocol to use to contact fatd.
+Default "http"

 **Kind**: instance method of [<code>CLIBuilder</code>](#CLIBuilder)